 Here are a few of the accommodations and amenities:

-The main gathering area of Rancho Pillow is called "The Barn" for good reason.
-It was originally a Dutch barn that was built in upstate New York in the 18th century.
+The main gathering area of Rancho Pillow is called "The Barn" for a good reason.
+It was initially a Dutch barn built in upstate New York in the 18th century.
 It was disassembled and moved to Round Top to create the combination mess hall and rooming house.
 There is a fully functional kitchen on the first floor, as well as three rooms with queen beds upstairs.

 The Tower House

-The Tower House was built out of reclaimed materials and creates a truly different stay experience.
-It's located nearby the saltwater wading pool, and offers two queen beds, one bathroom and a kitchenette.
+The Tower House was built out of reclaimed materials, giving guests a genuinely unique experience.
+It's located nearby the saltwater wading pool and offers two queen beds, one bathroom, and a kitchenette.

 The Tipi and Camp Moonlight

-The bathhouse has outdoor showers with a Texan flare.
+The bathhouse has outdoor showers with some Texan flair.
 The tall wooden fencing guarantees your privacy, but the showers are open to the big Texas sky and surrounded by gorgeous live oaks.